robbyrussell/robbyrussell/README.md

 # Robby (on Rails) Russell

 Bonjour!
 My name is Robby (he/him).
-I'm the CEO of [Planet Argon](https://www.planetargon.com/), a company that guides organizations with exisiting Ruby on Rails applications to help make them better and more maintainable.
+I'm the CEO of [Planet Argon](https://www.planetargon.com/), a company that guides organizations with existing Ruby on Rails applications to help make them better and more maintainable.

 Here are a few random details about me:

-- 🌈 am the creator of [Oh My Zsh](https://ohmyz.sh/)...an community-driven framework for bringing delight to your CLI.
+- 🌈 am the creator of [Oh My Zsh](https://ohmyz.sh/)...a community-driven framework for bringing delight to your CLI.
 - 🎙 am the host of [Maintainable](https://maintainable.fm/)...a podcast focused on overcoming problems related to legacy code and technical debt.
 - 🎸 am a guitarist in [The Mighty Missoula](https://www.mightymissoula.com/)...an instrumental Post-Rock band ([listen here](https://mightymissoula.bandcamp.com/)).